hablutzel1/nagios/check_crl/README.md

 The above service check runs on the nagios defined host "localhost", uses the (default) service template "generic-service" and had the contact "nagiosadmin".
 As you can see, the URL maps to $ARG1$, the warning hours to $ARG2$ and the critical hours to $ARG3$.
 This means that if the field *"Next Update:"* is less then 8 hours in the future you get a warning and if it is less then 6 hours you get a critical.

+#### TODOS

+- Optionally allow to fully validate the CRL, i.e. openssl crl -CAfile ... -in file.crl.
+In that case the path to the CAfile should be received as an argument.
+- Compare 'check_crl' against the other forks for https://github.com/RaymiiOrg/nagios.

 #### Changelog

 03-04-2013: